tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

-_Recharge 11+:_ When you miss all targets with a daily attack spell, immediately make a basic attack or at-will attack.
+_Recharge 11+:_ When you miss all targets with a full recovery attack spell, immediately make a basic attack or at-will attack.

 **Quirk:** Acts like they know things they don’t.